SIX-STEP GUIDE

 When it comes to writing personal statements for college applications, it's important to de-stress and tap into your creativity.
 But how do you do that?
 As a writing coach, I believe it's essential for you to connect to your story.

-No one else on the planet shares your background, history, experience or point-of-view.
+No one else on the planet shares your background, history, experience, or point of view.

 Follow the Six-Step Guide so you can connect to your story